 Fear the Groupthink!

 As a Business Analyst, I often see me as The Solution Keeper, ensuring that every action taken by the delivery team is aligned with the business requirements.
 However, being so involved in a solution can lead to some irrational decisions, especially when the team is under pressure.
-Duncan Watts at RedVespa describes how groupthink can influence our decisions, and what we can do as Business Analysts to identify groupthink symptoms and prevent its effects.
+Duncan Watts at RedVespa describes how groupthink can influence our decisions (link unavailable anymore), and what we can do as Business Analysts to identify groupthink symptoms and prevent its effects.

 Documenting before or after the fact?